gael-millot/fisher_for_vcf/README.md

 ## AIM

-- Compute the Fisher exact test statistics (score) and p values from a vcf annotated file made of patient and control cases.
+- Compute the two-sided Fisher exact test statistics (score) and p values from a vcf annotated file made of patient and control cases.
 - Return a res.tsv file and a Miami plot.
 - The tsv file can include fields and sub-fields of the vcf file in different columns.
-See the tsv_extra_fields parameter of the fisher_for_vcf.config file, as well as the OUTPUT section below.
+See the tsv_extra_fields parameter of the nextflow.config file, as well as the OUTPUT section below.
 - Return also a res.vcf file made from the res.tsv file, mimicing a VCF file, i.e., with the inital header of the .vcf and with the fisher results added in the INFO section.

 <br /><br />